BuildIt-lang/d2x_cgo23_artifacts/README.md

 bash build_apps.sh
 ```

 If any step fails, you can fix the issue and run the script again.
+If you see any errors related to `dwarf...` functions, you are probably using an old version of `libdwarf`.
+Please follow the steps above to build the required libraries from source and make sure that you have uninstalled the old versions,

 Once the applications are built, we are ready to start debugging them.
 We will start with Section 1.